-Grand Celebration Sunset Private with Vegas Strip Tour – Private Grand Canyon helicopter tour from las Vegas
+9. Grand Celebration Sunset Private with Vegas Strip Tour – Private Grand Canyon helicopter tour from Las Vegas

 - Highlights: Hoover Dam, Lake Mead, and Grand Canyon West Rim (landing at the Grand Canyon bottom) + private helicopter + tour of the Las Vegas Strip + meal + sunset views

-- Highlights: Grand Canyon South Rim, Grand Canyon North Rim, and Grand Canyon East Rim + private helicopter.
+- Highlights: Grand Canyon North Rim, and Grand Canyon East Rim + private helicopter.

-- Price from: based on number of passengers and date of the tour; for 2 passengers on July 9, 2019, it is $897 per person.
+- Price from: based on number of passengers and date of tour; for 2 passengers on January 9, 2021, it is $799 per person.

 Other grand canyon air tours

 Interested in a Grand Canyon air tour that’s a little more adventurous?
 Maybe you’d like to go river rafting down the Colorado River, or maybe you’d rather tour the Grand Canyon in a Hummer.
 If that sounds more like your style, below you’ll find a few adrenaline-boosting options from Papillon Grand Canyon Tours.

 This experience begins with a Grand Canyon airplane tour over the South and East Rims.
 Then, you’ll land in Page, Arizona, go rafting through Glen Canyon, and see the famous Horseshoe Bend up close.
 The tour ends with a drive through the Navajo Indian Reservation where you will visit the Antelope Canyon.